datawookie/MonthOfJulia/README.md

 ## Links to Blog Posts

+The code in this repository was written to accompany a series of blog posts, which can be accessed [here](http://www.exegetic.biz/blog/tag/monthofjulia/) or directly via the list below.
 I'll apologise in advance that I have been sloppy in places and sometimes used the incorrect nomenclature.
 For instances, talking about "methods" when I should have said "functions", or "class" when I should have said "type".
 I trust that the intent will still be clear.